geoff-project/coi-utils/docs/guide/lsa_utils.rst

     ...
 4460.0, 0.1, relative=True, description="Usage example"
     ... )

-The group also allows creating one `Incorporator` for each parameter
+From an `IncorporatorGroup`, you can also derive individual `Incorporator`\
-individually:
+s for each parameter:

 .. code-block:: python